Please enter a search term to begin your search.

-"Containing The Day After: The Co-Option of an Antinuclear Media Event," invited presenter and panel chair at the History Graduate Student Association Conference of Ohio University, Athens, OH, Feburary 6-7, 2015.
+"Containing The Day After: The Co-Option of an Antinuclear Media Event," invited presenter and panel chair at the 10th Annual History Graduate Student Association Conference of Ohio University, Athens, OH, February 6-7, 2015.

 "Selling 'Star Wars' in American Mass Media."
 Media and the Cold War, 1975-1991, International Conference in Volda, Norway, November 20-22, 2014.

 "Selfie Culture: Four Perspectives from the Liberal Arts," Public Presentation at the Finnish American Heritage Center of Finlandia University, October 22, 2014.